 NIT Goa Admission Process

-The admission process for NIT Goa, like other NITs, is handled through a centralised counselling process known as the Joint Seat Allocation Authority (JoSAA).
+The admission process for NIT Goa, like other NITs, is handled through a centralized counselling process known as the Joint Seat Allocation Authority (JoSAA).
 JoSAA manages the counselling and seat allocation for all NITs, IIITs, and IITs based on the JEE Mains and JEE Advanced results.

 Here’s how the NIT Goa admission process works: